boybeak/DelegateAdapter/README.md

 # Usage

-I will introduce this library by 4 parts:Data, Adapter, ViewHolder and Advance Usages.
+I will introduce this library by 4 parts: Data, Adapter, ViewHolder and Advance Usages.

 ## Data